mendix/docs/content/refguide/inheritance-vs.-1-1-association.md

 ---
-title: "Inheritance vs. One-to-One Association"
+title: "Inheritance, and One-to-One Associations"
-parent: "associations"
+parent: "entities"
 #tags: ["domain model", "association", "inheritance", "one-to-one"]
 ---
-Every Mendix developer has to choose on a daily basis whether or not he wants to use inheritance.
+Mendix developers have to choose on a daily basis whether or not they want to use inheritance.
 It starts the moment you initiate a new project; how do you want to setup your users?
 Are you going to keep using the already available Account entity in the Administration module?
 Or are you going to work with separate entities with a one-to-one association to the user account?
 Or are you going to add (multiple) entities that inherit from **System.User**?

 When defining closely related structures, it can be difficult to decide on the best architecture.
 Should the entity inherit from my structure or do I rather want a one-to-one association?
 You should consider both options.
 Both options can have a huge impact on the performance of the application or the speed of development.

-## Generalization, Specialization and Inheritance in Mendix
+## Generalization, Specialization, and Inheritance in Mendix

 The Mendix domain model is based on the [UML](http://en.wikipedia.org/wiki/Unified_Modeling_Language) [class diagram](http://en.wikipedia.org/wiki/Class_diagram), which allows us to specify the objects/entities, their attributes and associations.
 The concept of generalization in UML is exactly the same in Mendix, however, the Mendix Domain model uses a different notation to display the Generalization.
 The UML class diagram uses associations with a hollow triangle (arrow) pointing to the super class.
 In Mendix generalization is expressed with a blue label above the entity, specifying the entity name.